nbc111/NbcBlocks/README.md

-# NearBlocks Near Explorer
+# NbcBlocks Nbc Explorer

-[NearBlocks](https://nearblocks.io/) is the leading [Near Blockchain Explorer](https://nearblocks.io), Search, API and Analytics Platform for Near Protocol, a decentralized smart contracts platform.
-Built and launched in 2022, it is one of the earliest projects built around Near Protocol and its community with the mission of providing equitable access to blockchain data
+[NbcBlocks](https://Nbcblocks.io/) is the leading [Nbc Blockchain Explorer](https://Nbcblocks.io), Search, API and Analytics Platform for Nbc Protocol, a decentralized smart contracts platform.
+Built and launched in 2022, it is one of the earliest projects built around Nbc Protocol and its community with the mission of providing equitable access to blockchain data

 ## Setup